Cloakmaker

 A Cloak maker worked in the garment industry, often in an enterprise whose workers were represented by a union.

 In the 1920s, there were more than 50,000 people employed as cloakmakers.

-Much of this industry was centered in NYC.
+Much of this industry was centered in New York City.
 While most of the cloakmakers were Jewish women, the next largest group, although much smaller in number, were Italian women.

 Cloakmakers were a part of those known as clothing-workers, including those who made cloaks, suits and skirts.

 Other areas where this industry was strong included Chicago and Cincinnati.

 Unions

 Suffragist Theresa Malkiel organized a union of cloakmakers in 1892.
 Other areas of the needle trade were not unionized until years later, of whom in 1912 over 80% were Jewish.